Skip to content

 Situated on the banks of the Yamuna River, Agra was the beating heart of the mighty Mughal Empire for over a century.
 Beyond the Taj, it boasts monumental red sandstone forts, exquisite 'Baby' tombs that predate its famous neighbor, and chaotic, fascinating bazaars where the art of marble inlay is still practiced exactly as it was in the 1600s.

-Is Agra your perfect match?
+Is Agra really your perfect match?

 Why Agra belongs on your travel list